HKEx to consider listing rule change after Alibaba IPO loss

 HONG KONG (Reuters) - Stung by the loss of the high-profile IPO of Chinese e-commerce firm Alibaba Group, the Hong Kong stock exchange on Friday took a first step towards potentially loosening its listing rules and allowing firms with dual-class share structures to list in the city.

-Hong Kong Exchanges and Clearing Ltd (HKEx), which operates the city’s stock exchange, unveiled a “concept paper” on new shareholding structures after in-depth consultations between finance industry executives, officials at the exchange and the city’s securities regulator.
+Hong Kong Exchanges and Clearing Ltd (HKEx) (0388.HK), which operates the city’s stock exchange, unveiled a “concept paper” on new shareholding structures after in-depth consultations between finance industry executives, officials at the exchange and the city’s securities regulator.

 The discussions over the potential changes come as Hong Kong looks to remain competitive as a listing venue, particularly for Chinese technology companies that have flocked for IPOs to New York where dual-class share structures that give different voting rights to varied owners are allowed.